-- Students will be provided a school issued iPad, cord and charger. - Students will have virtual access to slides (daily or weekly) with links to classroom assignments for the day or week. - Students will be given access to learning packets, available on the slide or by family pick up. - An adult family member will assist with completing work and assignments. - There will be three "check in" meetings with the classroom teachers each week. - Work submitted to the classroom teacher will be used to determine the semester grade. - Specials teachers will inform students of specifics of their program: - Specials teachers will provide activities from their area of specialty for students to complete independently. - Specials teachers will be available for questions and support. - Students will share evidence of their learning with their Specials teachers, which will help determine their grade. - The commitment for the Distance Learning option is for a semester (first semester ends 12/18).

-Students will be invited to our Monday and Friday assemblies.
+- Students will be provided a school issued iPad, cord and charger. - Students will have virtual access to slides (daily or weekly) with links to classroom assignments for the day or week. - Students will be given access to learning packets, available on the slide or by family pick up. - An adult family member will assist with completing work and assignments. - There will be three "check in" meetings with the classroom teachers each week. - Work submitted to the classroom teacher will be used to determine the semester grade. - Specials teachers will inform students of specifics of their program: - Specials teachers will provide activities from their area of specialty for students to complete independently. - Specials teachers will be available for questions and support. - Students will share evidence of their learning with their Specials teachers, which will help determine their grade. - Students will be invited to our Monday and Friday assemblies.